javascript-tutorial/server/README.md

 6. Run the site

-    Run the site with the same language:
+    Run the site with the same language.
+Above we cloned `ru` tutorial, so:

     ```
     cd /js/javascript-tutorial-server
     ./edit ru
     ```

-    Please note that the argument of `edit` is exactly the language you cloned at step 5.
+    This will import the tutorial from `/js/javascript-tutorial-ru` and start the server.

     Wait a bit while it reads the tutorial from disk and builds static assets.

     Then access the site at `http://127.0.0.1:3000`.